SETTLE OR STRIKE: IT’S UP TO YOU

 Your UFCW Local 247 Union Bargaining Committee

-This is a summary of the new proposed contract.
-Exact contract language with explanation boxes is available here.
+The following is a summary of the new proposed contract.

 INITIAL WAGE INCREASE AND SIGNING BONUS INFORMATION IS AVAILABLE THROUGH YOUR UNION REPRESENTATIVE.